 Asset Disposal

-7. The CC may dispose of surplus vehicles, leases and items of equipment up to the estimated value shown below.
+5.4.
+The CC may dispose of surplus land and buildings, vehicles, leases and items of equipment up to the estimated value shown below.
 Disposals above this value are to be reported to the PCC for prior approval.